NLnetLabs/draft-yorgos-dnsop-dry-run-dnssec/draft-yorgos-dnsop-dry-run-dnssec.md

 capitals, as shown here.

 dry-run DS
-: The DS set with the special DS Type Digest Algorithm that signals dry-run DNSSEC for the delegation.
+: The DS RRset with dry-run DS Type Digest Algorithm(s) that signals dry-run DNSSEC for the delegation.
+All DS records in the RRset MUST use a dry-run DS Type Digest Algorithm.

 dry-run zone
 : A zone that is DNSSEC signed but uses a dry-run DS to signal the use of the dry-run DNSSEC method.

 dry-run parent zone
-: A zone that supports dry-run DNSSEC for its delegation, that is support for publishing the dry-run DS.
+: A zone that supports dry-run DNSSEC for its delegation; that is support for publishing the dry-run DS.

 dry-run resolver